Hyunjin95/Compilers/README.md

 The source code of compiler is in [5.Code.Generation/snuplc/src](https://github.com/hyunjin95/snu-compilers-2016/tree/master/5.Code.Generation/snuplc/src) and the sample files are in [samples](https://github.com/hyunjin95/snu-compilers-2016/tree/master/samples).

 You can use a SnuPL/1 syntax highlighter for vim.
-Check [here](https://github.com/hyunjin95/snupl-syntax-highlighter).
+Check this repository: https://github.com/hyunjin95/snupl-syntax-highlighter

 # Projects
 There were five projects we had to complete during the semester.
 A detailed explanation of each project is given in the project pdf files in the project directory.